ElJugaZrc/mp3-downloader-from-youtube/README.md

 The program will read that file and download/convert each link to an MP3.
 To use the program execute the main.py file.
+Also, it works with youtube links and youtube music links.